Going on a Motorbike Tour?

-When considering a motorbike tour in Vietnam, it’s extremely hard to imagine what essentials you need to pack.
+When considering a motorbike tour in Vietnam, it can be hard to know what to bring.
 It’s even harder when you’ve never visited the country before!
-Tempted travelers arrive from all over the world to experience traveling Vietnam by motorbike.
+Tempted travellers arrive from all over the world to experience traveling Vietnam by motorbike.
 Some are very experienced drivers and others have never been on a motorbike before.
 Much like me, full of questions about what to pack, I ended up drastically overpacking.
 Something you really don’t want to do when you already have very limited space.

-10 Essentials for a Long-Distance Motorbike Tour in Vietnam
+10 Essentials: What to Bring on a Motorbike Tour in Vietnam

 1. A Trusty Motorbike Helmet